 - As your pattern nears the edges of the tart, trim the rhubarb slices to fit the remaining space on top of the frangipane filling so that the rhubarb stays within the tart border.

-- Using a pastry brush, gently brush strawberry jam onto the rhubarb slices.
+- Using a pastry brush, gently brush strawberry jam onto rhubarb slices.
 If the jam is too thick to apply easily, add a teaspoon of water and stir well to create a thinner jam.41 grams (2 Tablespoons) strawberry jam, 1 teaspoon water

-- Use a pie shield or strips of aluminum foil to keep the outer crust from becoming too dark.
-Bake for 45-55 minutes, or until tart edge is golden brown and frangipane filling is set and no longer moist and shiny.
-Set on a baking rack to cool.
-Immediately before serving, dust with powdered sugar by placing the powdered sugar in a small sieve and lightly tapping it with your hand as you move it over the tart.15 grams (2 Tablespoons) powdered sugar
+- Set on a baking rack to cool.
+Immediately before serving, dust with powdered sugar.
+Place the powdered sugar in a small sieve and lightly tap it with your hand as you move it over the tart.15 grams (2 Tablespoons) powdered sugar

 Brian says